Ironholds/whoapi/README.md

 4. Checking it against common domain blacklists.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+### Installation

+`whoapi` is not currently on CRAN, but can be downloaded from GitHub with:

+    devtools::install_github("ironholds/whoapi", ref = "0.1.0")